Signs of Depression in Children and How to Help

 Dig deeper into understanding

 First, consider whether there have been any significant changes in your child’s life that may be impacting their mental and emotional state.
-For example, conflicts at home, transitioning schools, bullying, and medical problems are all common factors that play into a child’s mental and emotional state.
+For example, conflicts at home, transitioning schools, bullying, and medical conditions such as attention deficit hyperactivity disorder (ADHD), which makes school and socializing difficult, are all common factors that can contribute to a child’s depression and emotional state.

 In addition to trying to understand the context on your own, sit down with your child and ask them how they have been feeling lately or if there is anything that they want to talk about.
 Simply let them know that you are there to listen and support them when they are ready to share their feelings.

-Lastly, and arguably most effective when it comes to children with depression, seeking clinical treatment is a great option.
-Therapy is a safe space for your child to work through their emotions in an easy-to-understand manner.
-They also help by explaining anxiety to kids and show what the next steps are for the family.
+Lastly, seeking help from a mental health professional is arguably most effective when it comes to childhood or teen depression.
+Talk to your child’s doctor about getting clinical treatment.
+Therapy, such as cognitive behavioral therapy, creates a safe space for your child to work through their emotions in an easy-to-understand manner.
+Counseling for kids also helps by explaining anxiety to kids and showing what the next steps are for the family.

 To help your child overcome depression, it is important to be alert and ready to help with change.
 Foster a healthy and supportive relationship with your child… ask questions, talk, listen, and love.